 collect counter bytes

 collect counter packets

-Note the bold, we will get to that soon.
-After you have created this record and associated it to the monitor, the monitor has to be attached to every L3 interface which needs to be monitored.
+Note the bold text—we will get to that soon.
+After you have created this record and associated it with the monitor, the monitor has to be attached to every L3 interface that needs to be monitored.
 This is where the limitation and the bug pops up.
-When trying to associate the monitor to an interface, lets see what happens:
+When trying to associate the monitor with an interface, let’s see what happens:

 switch(config-if)# flow monitor NFAmonitor input

 “intf output: cannot be supported as match field.
 Flow record fields can’t be supported with the monitor type“